-So let’s chat like sisters over coffee today, ’cause this is a topic that’s pretty private and personal.
+So let’s chat like sisters over coffee today, ’cause this is a pretty private and personal topic.
 And yet, because it’s something most of us as women (if you’re a man that’s your cue to stop reading!), live with on a monthly basis, that makes it something really important to discuss, even if it might be a little uncomfortable.
-I’m okay with uncomfortable because I think it’s that important.
+I’m okay with being uncomfortable because I think it’s that important.

-So, the question is, what kind of products do you usually use during your period?
-Have you ever thought about whether those products are really safe to use in your most sensitive area?
+So, the question is, what kind of Feminine Care products do you usually use during your period?
+Have you ever considered whether those products are safe to use in your most sensitive area?
 What symptoms do you have during your period?
 And do you think there could possibly be a connection?

 I was always a tampon girl.
 I helped teach swimming lessons the summer I got my first period, so I had to start with them right away.
 I thought they we’re more comfortable than pads, so I used them for most of my grown-up girl life, until I started having babies.

 In risking TMI, I will tell you that I suffered with extremely heavy flows and almost unbearable cramps from high school all the way through my adult years.
 My period was irregular, and often long.
 After a year and a half of trying to get pregnant for the first time, I was diagnosed with a cyst on my ovary the size of an orange.
 I had surgery to remove the cyst, and finally got pregnant six months later.